onzfonz/comp227/src/content/7/en/part7e.md

 Will install react-scripts@5.0.0, which is a breaking change
 ```

-Running *npm audit fix --force* would upgrade the library version but would also upgrade the library *react-scripts* and that would potentially break down the development environment.
+Running `npm audit fix --force` would upgrade the library version but would also upgrade the library *react-scripts* and that would potentially break down the development environment.
 So we will leave the library upgrades for later...

-One of the threats mentioned in the list from OWASP is <i>Broken Authentication</i> and the related <i>Broken Access Control</i>.
+One of the threats mentioned in the list from OWASP is **Broken Authentication** and the related **Broken Access Control**.
 The token-based authentication we have been using is fairly robust if the application is being used on the traffic-encrypting HTTPS protocol.
 When implementing access control, one should e.g. remember to not only check a user's identity in the browser but also on the server.
 Bad security would be to prevent some actions to be taken only by hiding the execution options in the code of the browser.